DanoOM/metrics-raw/README.md

 ## Provided Listeners
 At this point we only have 2 Listeners implemented

 1. ConsoleListener - Simply logs the event to the console.
-2. KairosListener - sends events to a KairosDB endpoint.
+2. KairosListener - sends events to a KairosDB.

 * NOTE: KairosDB currently only stores ms precision, and can only store 1 event per ms of the same Event with the same NAME/TAG-SET.